general-molecular-simulations/so3lr/README.md

 cd sup_gems
 pip install .
 ```
-### ASE Calculator
+### Atomic Simulation Environment
-To load an Atomistic Simulation Environment (ASE) calculator powered by
+To get an Atomic Simulation Environment (ASE) calculator with energies and forces predicted
-SUP-GEMS you can do
+from SUP-GEMS just do
 ```python
 from sup_gems import SupGemsCalculator from ase import Atoms